 If you have been listed as an authorized user on your parent’s credit cards, you may have some credit history which will help increase your credit score and the likelihood of getting approved for an auto loan.

-Save for a Down Payment
+Save for a down payment

-A down payment is money that you provide upfront before the loan is provided to you.
+A down payment is money that you provide upfront before you take possession of the car.
 Giving a dealer a downpayment is a great way to increase your odds of getting approved, as you will pose a smaller risk to the lender.

 The larger the down payment you leave, the more money you will be saving on interest charges.
 After some time, you may also be eligible to refinance your auto loan at a more affordable rate.

 If you have a little credit history and are still finding it hard to get approved for a loan, you may want to consider a cosigner.

 Working with a cosigner could also get you a better interest rate if your cosigner has a good credit score.
 To find a cosigner, talk to your family and friends first.
-Remember, a cosigner will also assume all legal liability if you were to default on your loans.
+You can read our complete guide

 If you are 18 and want an auto loan with no cosigner, your only choice may be a buy here pay here dealership.